marco-soria/bookadventure-backend/README.md

 ## 📄 License

-This project is for educational and portfolio purposes.
+This project is under the MIT license.
+See the `LICENSE` file for more details.

 ---

 **Author**: Marco Soria
 **Built with**: .NET 9, Entity Framework Core, SQL Server
-**Date**: August 2025